cmugpi/learn-git/src/pres.md

 ## Viewing the commit log

-We can see what commits have been made in the past with `git log`.
+We can see what commits have been made in the past.

 	$ git log
 	commit 9f0c312408966a1aff04726b75e6eb5a01694be1 (HEAD -> master)